Skip to main content

 Required for the receiver to verify the signature

-5. DMARC TXT record at _dmarc with valid rua= reporting address
+5. DMARC TXT record at _dmarc with a valid rua= reporting address

-6. DMARC policy at p=none for the first 4-8 weeks, then progress to quarantine/reject
+6. DMARC policy at p=none for the first 4 to 8 weeks, then move to quarantine or reject

-Lets you see legitimate sources in reports before enforcing
+Lets you see legitimate sources in reports before you enforce

 7. Aggregate DMARC reports parsed at least weekly